wp-plugins/standard-widget-extensions/readme.txt

 == Screenshots ==

 1. Widgets in Twenty Twelve/Twenty Eleven with custom icon/Twenty Ten
+2. Settings

 == Changelog ==

+= 0.8.2 =
+* Applied to horizontal scrolling.
+* Added a screenshot of setting admin page.

 = 0.8 =
 * The first version introduced in wordpress.org repository.

 == Upgrade Notice ==

+= 0.8.2 =
+* Applied to horizontal scrolling.